 Interference analysis was accomplished in three cases:

-All equipment comply with requirement of FS;
+All equipment complies with requirement of FS;

-All equipment comply with more relaxed criteria “WiGig – like”;
+All equipment complies with more relaxed criteria “WiGig – like”;

 Mixed use of two kinds of equipment.

-In the case of coexistence with only FS equipment and adopting the interference criteria as the C/I needed to give 3 dB threshold degradation, a low percentage of possible interfered links (<= 7%) is obtained even for high modulations (64 QAM), with only 1 RF channel available (Figure 5).
+In the case of coexistence with only FS equipment and adopting the interference criteria as the C/I needed to give 3 dB threshold degradation, a low percentage of possible interfered links (<= 7%) is obtained even for high modulations (64-QAM), with only 1 RF channel available (Figure 5 below).

-Effects of DFS on the percentage can be seen in the same figure, where the effects of ATPC is seen, reducing the percentage by at least a factor of two, for percentages not too high.
-Simulation also shows that interference increase with network density and decrease with reduced channel BW.
+Effects of DFS on the percentage can be seen in Figure 6, where the effects of ATPC is seen, reducing the percentage by at least a factor of two, for percentages not too high.
+Simulation also shows that interference increases with network density and decrease with reduced channel BW.